k-j-oliver/StormlightArchiveScraper/README.md

 |                  10 |           10 | Male           |
 ```

-From this, we can ask MySQL how many characters are female, giving us data to fill the bar chart visualization.
+From this, we can ask MySQL how many characters are female, giving us data to fill the bar chart visualization:
 ```
 SELECT COUNT(character_id) AS NumberOfCharacters, gender FROM characters_gender WHERE gender = 'Female';
 +--------------------+--------+